Justme0/DesignPattern/README.md

 Factory Method Pattern defines an interface for creating an object, but lets subclasses decide which class to instantiate.
 Factory Method lets a class defer instantiation to subclasses.
 Remove factory class in simple factory, put the instance creating in subclass directly.
 Factory class have a absract method for concrete factory to implement.

+<strong>Type #3: Abstract Factory</strong>

+The Abstract Factory Pattern provides an interface for creating families of related or dependent objects without specifying their concrete classes.
+In our example, we have a interface of PizzaIngredientFactory can create different materials.

 Java Code: [Issue #10](https://github.com/cxlove/DesignPattern/issues/10)